MLH-Fellowship/Social-BERTerfly/README.md

   `python app.py`

 - Wait around 15 seconds for the model to load.
-- Visit the application at `http://127.0.0.1:5000/` and enjoy exploring various personality traits for you and your followers!
+- Visit the application at `http://127.0.0.1:5000/` and enjoy exploring various personality traits for you and your following!

 ### An Example: